DeFi Protocols

 • Examples: Lido, Rocket Pool

-• Provide liquid staking tokens (like stETH) that can be used across DeFi
+• Provide liquid staking (like stETH) that can be used across DeFi

 • Increase capital efficiency while keeping the network secure